ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/10_Deploy_to_Digital_Ocean.md

 With your SSH key setup and Git installed, let's now look at how to clone your `hello-world` repository to your DigitalOcean Droplet.

-In the `/var/www/html/` directory on DigitalOcean, run this command:
+In the `/var/www/html/` directory on DigitalOcean, run this command, replacing the git URL for your hello-world repository:

 ```bash
 $ cd /var/www/html/